 Safe Haven Laws Provide Protection

-Minnesota Safe Haven laws provide protection for newborn babies and parents who may be considered abandonment.
-Rather than abandoning their babies in unsafe places and conditions that may cause injury or death, parents and authorized parties can legally surrender newborns to designated locations without facing child endangerment charges.
+Minnesota Safe Haven laws provide protection for parents who may otherwise be considered guilty of abandonment when surrendering a newborn.
+Rather than abandoning their babies in unsafe places and under conditions that may cause injury or death, parents can legally surrender newborns to designated locations without facing child endangerment charges.
 Safe Haven laws grant immunity from prosecution, as long as the child’s surrender conforms with state laws.

 - The hospital must not inquire about the parent’s identity